qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - test have a good mail time have a good
 - good email
 - good for rambler
-- i use it and i was good
+- i use it and it was good
 - all good it does emails
 - so far so good very good useful
 - very good of a UI
 - good use it for all my emails
-- is good a love
 - good for used
 - works very good for now
 - a very good email app
-- no good app
 - it is a very good app
 - good working
 - its good for me